The perfect boob job from A-Z…

 You might go into your surgeon’s office with a definite idea of what you want.
 The implant type, the projection, the CC size.
 But be prepared to change your mind.
 Your surgeon has the experience to know what would suit your physique and how best to achieve it.
 Make it clear what your goals are, but have an open mind – and be prepared to revise your original plan.

 Prep is key to a perfect boob job, not just for your operation, but also for life at home afterwards.
-Buy a couple of new bras and some bigger work tops.
+Buy a couple of new bras and some bigger tops.
 Make sure your washing (including bedding) is done.
 Get the house relatively clean and tidy.
-And stock up on food, books, required medications and supplies and put them somewhere handy.
+And stock up on food, books, required medications and supplies and put them somewhere handy within easy reach.

 You may have seen some boobs you love, and take photos to your consultation.
 But be prepared to be told that your results wont be exactly the same.
 You want to get the best boobs for your body – and a good surgeon will give you just that.